Simple VCA

 Finally, R15 protects the output against short circuits.

-Finally, U1B outputs the Iabc current at pin #12 and feeds it to pin #1.
+Resistor R9 sets a fixed gain factor for the CV.
+U1B outputs the resulting Iabc current at pin 12 and feeds it directly to pin 1.

 Eurorack power connection